You've completed your medical school requirements and medical school admissions process, and now you've been accepted. Congratulations!

 Congratulations!
 You've been accepted to medical school!

 However, after so many years of preparing for the process of applying to medical school, many med students don't actually know what to expect during medical school.
 Here's an overview of the process of transforming yourself from a first year to a doctor.

 The first two years

-Most medical schools run a four-year program, the first two years of which you'll continue to spend much of your time in the classroom and the lab.
-The courses you'll take are the ones that will give you all the fundamentals you need to start learning the art of medicine and patient care.
+The first two years of med school will likely seem very similar to your last two years of undergraduate or your post-bac program.
+Much of your time will be spent in the classroom and the lab, and the courses you'll take will give you all the fundamentals you need to start learning the art of medicine and patient care.
 They will also prep you for the first of your licensing exams, which you must pass to move on to the third and fourth years of medical school.